 Abu Dhabi's Mubadala to offer up to 40% of satellite firm in IPO

-DUBAI, June 21 (Reuters) - Abu Dhabi state investor Mubadala will offer 30% to 40% of its satellite firm Yahsat in an initial public offering (IPO) and the company is likely to be listed in the third quarter, it said on Monday.
+DUBAI, June 21 (Reuters) - Abu Dhabi state investor Mubadala will offer 30% to 40% of its satellite firm Yahsat in an initial public offering (IPO), with a listing likely in the third quarter, it said on Monday.

-This is the first listing of a company on the Abu Dhabi bourse since the IPO of Abu Dhabi National Oil Co Distribution ADNOCDIST.AD in 2017.
+This will be the first listing of a company on the Abu Dhabi bourse since the IPO of Abu Dhabi National Oil Co Distribution ADNOCDIST.AD in 2017.

+Mubadala, which will remain a majority shareholder after the listing, could offer 731.9 million to 975.9 million shares, it said.
+The offer period was from June 27 to July 6, it added.

+Established in 2007, Yahsat is one of the largest providers of satellite communications services in the world in terms of annual revenues, Mubadala said in a statement.
+It also owns satellite phone operator Thuraya.

-First Abu Dhabi Bank FAB.AD, Merrill Lynch International and Morgan Stanley & Co have been appointed as joint global coordinators and Abu Dhabi Commercial Bank, EFG Hermes and HSBC as joint bookrunners, the statement said.
+First Abu Dhabi Bank FAB.AD, Bank of America's securities unit and Morgan Stanley & Co have been appointed as joint global coordinators and Abu Dhabi Commercial Bank, EFG Hermes and HSBC as joint bookrunners.

+Yahsat is among the three portfolio companies that Mubadala is pushing to go public this year, sources said.

+It is close to making a decision on listing Emirates Global Aluminium, which is owned by Mubadala and Investment Corp of Dubai, and close to a potential U.S. listing of Santa Clara-based semiconductor producer Globalfoundries, the sources said.

 (Reporting by Saeed Azhar; Editing by Edmund Blair)